+Active Ingredient: Glycopyrrolate

+Dosage Form; Route: Powder; inhalation

 Recommended Studies: In vitro and in vivo studies

-FDA recommends the following in vitro and in vivo studies to establish bioequivalence (BE) of the test (T) and reference (R) dry powder inhalers (DPIs) containing aclidinium bromide and formoterol fumarate.
+FDA recommends the following in vitro and in vivo studies to establish bioequivalence (BE) of the test (T) and reference (R) dry powder inhalers (DPIs) containing glycopyrrolate.

-In Vitro BE Studies
+In Vitro Studies

-FDA recommends that prospective applicants conduct the following in vitro studies for the T and R products.
-Use at least three batches each of the T and R products, with no fewer than 10 units from each batch.
+FDA recommends that applicants conduct the following in vitro studies for the T and R products.
+Use at least three batches each of T and R products, with no fewer than 10 units from each batch.
 FDA recommends that three primary stability batches be also used to demonstrate in vitro BE.
-The three batches of T product should be manufactured from, at minimum, three different batches of drug substance(s), excipient(s), and device components.
-The T product should consist of the final device constituent part and final drug constituent formulation intended to be marketed.
+The three batches of T product should be manufactured from, at minimum, three different batches of drug substance(s), excipient(s), and container/closure system.

-1. Type of study: Single actuation content (SAC) Design: The SAC test should be performed at the beginning (B), middle (M), and end (E) lifestages1 of the product, using a flow rate of 31.5 L/min, 63.0 L/min and 94.5 L/min.
-U.S. Pharmacopoeia (USP) <601> Apparatus B or another appropriate apparatus may be used to determine the SAC using a validated assay.
-The number of actuations per determination should be one.
-The volume of air drawn through the delivery system should be 2 L.
+1. Type of study: Single actuation content (SAC)

+Design: The SAC test should be performed at the beginning (B), middle (M), and end (E) lifestages1 of the product using flow rates of 30 L/min, 60 L/min and 90 L/min.
+U.S. Pharmacopeia (USP) <601> Apparatus B or another appropriate apparatus may be used to determine the SAC using a validated assay.
+The number of capsules and number of actuations per capsule used per determination should be one.
+The volume of air drawn through the delivery system per actuation should be 2 L.

 Equivalence based on: Population bioequivalence (PBE) analysis of SAC.
-Refer to the most recent version of the FDA product-specific guidance for Budesonide Inhalation Suspension^a for additional information regarding PBE analysis procedures.
+Please refer to the product-specific guidance for Budesonide Inhalation Suspension for additional information regarding PBE.2

-2. Type of study: Aerodynamic particle size distribution (APSD)

-Design: The APSD test should be performed at the B and E lifestages of the product using flow rates of 28.3 L/min or at 31.5 L/min, 63.0 L/min, and 94.5 L/min.
-The USP <601> Apparatus 3, Apparatus 5, or another appropriate method may be used to determine APSD using a validated assay.
-The APSD determination of each unit should be performed with a minimum number of capsules justified by the sensitivity of the validated assay.
-The volume of air drawn through the delivery system should be 4 L.
+Type of study: Aerodynamic particle size distribution (APSD) Design: The APSD test should be performed at the B and E lifestages of the product using flow rates of 28.3 L/min or 30 L/min, 60 L/min and 90 L/min.
+The USP <601> Apparatus 3, Apparatus 5, or another appropriate method may be used to determine